senecaso/algo/README.md

 Algo VPN is a set of Ansible scripts that simplify the setup of a personal WireGuard and IPsec VPN.
 It uses the most secure defaults available and works with common cloud providers.
 See our [release announcement](https://blog.trailofbits.com/2016/12/12/meet-algo-the-vpn-that-works/) for more information.

+This fork of Algo allows users to deploy to Armbian Buster based targets.
+It also performs a basic level of OS and SSHD hardening which is currently not performed by base Algo.

 ## Features

 * Supports only IKEv2 with strong crypto (AES-GCM, SHA2, and P-256) for iOS, macOS, and Linux